Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 | up to 25 Mio (~300 TPS)  | 1 TB              | 3 Elasticsearch nodes, each with 500 GB |
 | up to 50 Mio (~600 TPS)  | 2 TB              | 4 Elasticsearch nodes, each with 500 GB |

+Tests were performed with log level __INFO__.
+If you run your API gateways with DEBUG or have an unusually high number of log messages, more disk space may be necessary.

 If the required storage space is unexpectedly higher, then you can do the following:
 - add an additional Elasticsearch cluster node at a later time.
   - Elasticsearch will then start balancing the cluster by moving shards to this new node